LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/choosing-loops.rst

 .. admonition:: Question

    You are asked to program a robot to move tennis balls from one box (Box #1) to another (Box #2), one-by-one.
-The robot should continue moving balls until Box #1 is empty, and balls may be added to the bo while the robot is doing its work.
+The robot should continue moving balls until Box #1 is empty, and balls may be added to the box after the robot begins its work.

+   Which type of loop should you use to write the program?

+   #. ``while`` loop
+   #. ``for`` loop

+.. admonition:: Question

+   You are asked to write a program similar to the one above, with the modification that a user may give the robot a specific number of balls to move from Box #1 to Box #2.
+(You can assume there will always be more balls than the user has asked the robot to move.)

    Which type of loop should you use to write the program?